Duke of Devonshire

-Duke of Devonshire is a noble title in the Peerage of England, held by a senior branch of the Cavendish family, one of the most prominent aristocratic houses in Britain since the 16th century.
-It was created in 1694 for the 4th Earl of Devonshire.
-The family has historically amassed considerable wealth and wielded significant political influence, with several members holding senior positions in government.
-Alongside the Cecils (Marquesses of Salisbury) and the Stanleys (Earls of Derby), they have long been regarded as one of the most powerful families in the British nobility.
+Duke of Devonshire is a title in the Peerage of England, held by the senior branch of the Cavendish family.
+It was created by William III in 1694 for the 4th Earl of Devonshire in recognition of his support during the Glorious Revolution.
+Many of the holders of the title have been prominent in British political life over the last three centuries, particularly the 4th Duke, who served briefly as Prime Minister during the Seven Years’ War.

 History

 Although the Cavendish family estates are centred in Derbyshire, they hold the titles of "Duke of Devonshire" and their subsidiary title of earldom of Devonshire (neither peerage is related to the ancient title of Earl of Devon).
-The first Earl may have chosen "Devonshire" simply because places and lands he was associated with were already attached to existing peerages at the College of Arms.
+The first Earl may have chosen "Devonshire" simply because places and lands he was associated with were already attached to existing peerages.
 The title remains associated with "Devonshire" even though in modern usage it is the county of Devon.
 Another reason for the choice of a non-local or regional name was to avoid antagonising the powerful Stanley family from the Midlands who had strong associations with Derbyshire since their ancestors had been gifted estates in the county by William the Conqueror, and they had also been the Earls of Derby since the late 15th century.
 (See British peerage ranks.)

 Every Duke of Devonshire has so far been appointed a Knight Companion of the Order of the Garter, except (As of 2023) the present one.